mattbcowan/Stats-Preview-Card/README-template.md

 I set my CSS file up for a mobile first approach to make life easier.
 After that I hopped over to the HTML to clean it up and get items into their own sections.
 I pulled in the photos via the photos tag so that it could switch between mobile version and desktop while still keeping all the data needed for accessibility needs.

+After all of that it was time to move on with the actual CSS.
+I focused on the mobile version first and got all the styles added to the elements.
+Starting from the top down I adjusted the pieces to be as close to the JPEGs as possible.
+For the desktop layout it was just a couple of CSS changes in order to get it looking right.
+Job done.

 ### Built with

 - Semantic HTML5 markup